-We're committed to supporting you, your workforce and our community with updated information, resources and services.
-Please contact us at WellatWork@WellSpan.org if we can support you in any way.
+We're committed to supporting you, your workforce, and our community with updated information, resources and timely services.
+Please contact us at WellatWork@wellspan.org if we can support you in any way.

-For the most up-to-date information and guidelines, please visit Pa.
-Department of Health and U.S. Centers for Disease Control and Prevention (CDC) Coronavirus
+For the most up-to-date information and guidelines on COVID-19 testing, quarantining and more, please visit Pa.
+Department of Health and U.S. Centers for Disease Control and Prevention (CDC).

 Vaccination Information Employer Toolkit Safety at Work

 Vaccination Information for Employers

 Vaccines are safe and effective and the best way to protect you and those around you from serious illness.
 All Pennsylvanians aged 5 and older are eligible to receive a COVID-19 vaccine.
 All adults in Pennsylvania and children ages 12 and older are now eligible to receive a COVID-19 booster.
 Based on the CDC recommendation, everyone 18 years and older can schedule a booster dose five months after receiving their second dose of Pfizer or Moderna or two months after receiving the Johnson & Johnson vaccine.

 We encourage all individuals to register for a MyWellSpan account to make an appointment to receive a COVID-19 vaccination or booster.

 Log in to MyWellspan Create your MyWellSpan Account